Edge banding: Process

 The edge banding or edgebanding method is used to create durable and aesthetically pleasing trim edges during finish carpentry.
 Traditional edge banding was a manual process requiring ordinary carpentry tools and materials.

 In modern applications, particularly for high-volume, repetitive manufacturing steps, the production of as cabinet doors for example, edge banding is applied to the substrate by an automated process using a hot-melt adhesive.
 Hot melt adhesives may consist of various raw materials including ethylene-vinyl acetate (EVA), polyurethanes (TPU), polyacrylate (PA), APOA, and polyolefins (PO).
 A substrate primer may also be used as a bonding agent between the adhesive and the substrate.
 Thicker edge bandings typically require a slight concavity to provide a tight glue line.
 The thickness can vary from .018 in to 5 mm or even more.

 The machine that applies the edge banding is called edge bander.
 An edge bander bonds the edge banding to the substrate, trims the leading and trailing edges, trims top and bottom flush with the substrate, scraps any surplus, and buffs the finished edge.

+Quality checking of edgeband

+Quality checking of edgeband (especially PVC edgeband) is important to ensure durability, appearance, and proper bonding with the substrate.
+Common quality parameters checked by manufacturers include: